gdotdesign/elm-ui/Readme.md

   * It uses **Gulp** to build the final files

 #### Prerequisites
-* A working version of Elm v0.16
 * A working version of Node

 ### Installing dependencies
 You will need to install both **Elm** and **Node** dependencies:
   * To install the Node ones run `npm install` in the root of the directory
-  * To install the Elm ones run `elm package install` in the root of the directory
+  * To install the Elm ones run `npm run elm-install` in the root of the directory

 ### Development environment
 You can start the development environment with the `npm start` command, this will start a server that listens on `http://localhost:8001`.

 ### The Main Module
 Your applications main file lives in `source/Main.elm`, this will be the file that is compiled and served as your application.
 This is probably where you want to set up your [StartApp](https://github.com/evancz/start-app).
-By default the **examples (kitchen sink)** of all components will be displayed.
+By default the **examples (kitchen sink)** of all components will be displayed (which are used for tests).

 ### Styles
 The main file for your applications styles is the `stylesheets/main.scss`, it will include all of the styles neccessary for the components defined by this library.
 You can add your styles here or import from anywhere inside the `stylesheets` directory.